This page tells you about:

 - other people in your household

-You can find out how much Council Tax Support you could get by using the Entitled to Benefits Calculator in the External links section of this page.
-You will need details of your income to fill this in.
+You can find out how much Council Tax Support you could get by using the 'Calculate your benefits entitlement' in the External links section on this page.
+You will need details of your income.

 Second Adult Rebate